-data-name-5 cannot refer to an item whose leftmost character position corresponds to the leftmost character position of an item to which data-name-4 or any other data-name-5 associated with this file refers. split-key-name-2 cannot specify a list of data-names that results in the same key as split-key-name-1 or any other split-key-name-2.
+data-name-6 cannot refer to an item whose leftmost character position corresponds to the leftmost character position of an item to which data-name-4 or any other data-name-6 associated with this file refers. split-key-name-2 cannot specify a list of data-names that results in the same key as any other split-key-name-2 associated with this file.
 Two record keys are considered the same if they have the same relative offset within the record for each key segment, the same length for each key segment and the same number of key segments, where a key segment corresponds to a single data item in the concatenation of data items that form the split key.
-If split-key-name-2 lists only one data-name-7, then data-name-7 cannot refer to an item whose leftmost character position and length correspond to the leftmost character position and length of an item to which data-name-4 or any data-name-5 associated with this file refers.